Herbert Smith Freehills Kramer: Herbert Smith

 Herbert Smith (known as Norman Herbert Smith until 1903) was established by Norman Herbert Smith in 1882.
 Norman Herbert Smith was descended from Sir William ap Thomas on his father's side and William the Conqueror through his mother's family.
 Norman Herbert Smith first opened an office at Nicholas House, 12/13 Nicholas Lane.

-Norman Herbert Smith was highly influential in launching the career of Lord Atkin, remembered for giving the leading judgement in the case of Donoghue v Stevenson, who himself noted that "Smith continued to be my client throughout the whole of my time as a barrister and in the first years almost my only one."
+Norman Herbert Smith helped launch the career of Lord Atkin, known for giving the leading judgement in the case of Donoghue v Stevenson, who himself noted that "Smith continued to be my client throughout the whole of my time as a barrister and in the first years almost my only one."

 Herbert Smith's specialisation in the early 20th century was in company flotations and advice to mining companies.
 Later its work expanded to litigation, mergers, and equity matters.
 Herbert Smith was instructed on the flotation of British Power and Light Corporation and advised on the merger of Columbia Graphophone Company with the Gramophone Company (owner of the His Master's Voice label) to form EMI.

 The Herbert Smith partner, F.A.
-Mann, played a pivotal role in transforming the legal profession in England, where litigation was traditionally managed by clerks and barristers.
+Mann, helped transform the legal profession in England, where litigation was traditionally managed by clerks and barristers.

-Its strong relationship with US law firm Cravath, Swaine & Moore led to Time Warner instructing Herbert Smith for its £220bn acquisition of America Online (AOL) – the largest merger of all time.
+Its relationship with US law firm Cravath, Swaine & Moore led to Time Warner instructing Herbert Smith for its £220bn acquisition of America Online (AOL) – the largest ever merger at the time.
 In 2011, revenues were £465 million and profits-per-equity-partner (PEP) were £900,000.

 Herbert Smith had a European partnership with the German firm Gleiss Lutz and the Benelux firm Stibbe until 2011.
 A plan to merge with those firms did not go ahead.

 At the time of its merger with Freehills, Herbert Smith had around 240 partners, 1,300 lawyers, with offices in Europe, the Middle East and Asia.